temporalio/sdk-python/README.md

 react appropriately.
 An activity must heartbeat to receive cancellation and there are other ways to be notified about cancellation (see "Activity Context" and "Heartbeating and Cancellation" later).

+Note, all calls from an activity to functions in the `temporalio.activity` package are powered by [contextvars](https://docs.python.org/3/library/contextvars.html).
+Therefore, new threads starting _inside_ of activities must `copy_context()` and then `.run()` manually to ensure `temporalio.activity` calls like `heartbeat` still function in the new threads.

 ###### Synchronous Multithreaded Activities

 If `activity_executor` is set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous activities